ciscoheat/superforms-web/src/routes/default-values/+page.md

 | bigint  | `BigInt(0)` |
 | symbol  | `Symbol()`  |

-## optional vs. nullable

-`null` will take precedence over `undefined`, so a field both `nullable` and `optional` will have `null` as its default value.
-Otherwise it's `undefined`.

 ## Changing a default value

-If you're not satisfied with the default values, you can set your own in the schema.
+You can of course set your own default values in the schema, using the `default` method.
 You can even abuse the typing system a bit to handle the classic "agree to terms" checkbox:

 ```ts
 const schema = z.object({